cryptogogue/vol-wallet-js/docs/js-code-style-guide.md

 ##### Organization

 Organize functions in modules and classes alphabetically.
-If your module or class is complicated enough that you think you need something other than alphabetical order, that is probably a sign that you should are doing too much.
-Modules and classes are the correct way to separate concerns, not name-grouping by convention.
+If your module or class is complicated enough that you think you need something other than alphabetical order, that is probably a sign that you are doing too much.
+Modules and classes are the correct way to separate concerns, not arbitrary name-grouping.

 ##### var, let, const